 - Ensure the proper storage and handling of archival materials.

 - Undertake preventative conservation measures to prolong the life of materials.

-- Serve as a research center that encourages students, faculty, staff and outside researchers to study the history of Moravian College and Moravian Theological Seminary.
+- Serve as a research center that encourages students, faculty, staff and outside researchers to study the history of Moravian University and Moravian Theological Seminary.

 - Assist administrative staff in the performance of their duties by providing information services.

-- Promote knowledge and appreciation of the College’s and Seminary’s history, programs and goals.
+- Promote knowledge and appreciation of the University and Seminary’s history, programs and goals.

 The Moravian University Archives is the official repository for institutional records, University publications, and historical information about the University and Theological Seminary.

 Included in the Archival collections are: